Denver Child Support Attorney

 • Activity equipment (uniforms, instruments, supplies).

-To maintain some sense of normalcy for children, costs for these activities will likely be split among divorced parents proportionally, based on their incomes.
-Additionally, when raising children, we need to expect the unexpected.
-Things always seem to come up.
-The courts know this as well.
-Thus, child support agreements usually include a plan for paying for these unexpected costs when determining payment amounts.
+Costs for these activities will likely be proportionally split between divorced parents, based on their incomes.
+Additionally, when raising children, unplanned and unaccounted for expenses are the norm, not the exception.
+The courts recognize this, and child support agreements usually include a plan for covering these expenses.

-Child support arrangements are not randomly determined.
-Colorado has Child Support Guidelines that provide a baseline from which child support agreements can be built.
-The state has developed worksheets that can be used as a starting point in the process.
+Colorado has Child Support Guidelines, which were updated in 2023, that provide a baseline from which child support agreements can be built, as well as worksheets that can be used as a starting point in the process.

-These guidelines consider parents’ gross incomes, expenses, living arrangements (nights spent with each parent), any child income, and other child support/alimony agreements.
-Our Denver child support attorney can share in-depth insight into this process.
+These guidelines consider parents’ gross incomes, expenses, living arrangements (nights spent with each parent), any child income, and other child support/alimony agreements from previous relationships.
+We can share our in-depth insight into this process.

-Child support calculations begin with a look at both parents’ gross (before tax) incomes.
-The components of gross income include but are not limited to salary (including commission, tips, and bonuses), certain investment income (trust, capital gains, annuities, dividends), retirement benefits and pensions, unemployment, workers’ comp and disability, monetary gifts and prizes, business income, and social security.
+Child support calculations account for both parents’ gross (before tax) incomes, the components of which may include salary (including commission, tips, and bonuses), certain investment income (trust, capital gains, annuities, dividends), retirement benefits and pensions, unemployment, workers’ comp and disability, monetary gifts and prizes, business income, and Social Security.

 Colorado Child Support FAQ